-June 1, 2010
+June 1, 2016

 The District is deeply involved in long term planning to reduce the amount of water used for landscape irrigation.
 Water is the common bond that brings together Sun Valley’s diverse population.
 Properly managing water resources continues to be critical to our overall quality of life.
-The first five months of 2010 have demonstrated your willingness to reduce water usage in your homes, with winter consumption rates at record lows.

 As part of its consumptive use permitting process, The Idaho Department of Water Resources requires all permit holders to use water as efficiently as possible.
 Water supply utilities are requested to implement conservation rate structures, perform water audits to ensure system efficiency and develop programs for the use of reclaimed water.

 Working in conjunction with the City of Sun Valley, the District sponsored Ordinance 421,

 limiting the amount of irrigated area for new construction to ½ of one acre.
 This action mirrors limits placed on new water rights issued by the Idaho Department of Water Resources and charts the future for water use in Idaho.

 The project to deliver reuse water from the Wastewater Treatment Plant to the Elkhorn Golf Course is complete and was used exclusively during the 2015 irrigation season.
 The efforts resulted in a 180 million gallon reduction in domestic water consumption.

 The District is implementing several new policies for the 2016 irrigation season:

 - Even numbered addresses must water on Monday, Wednesday, and Friday.

 - Odd numbered addresses water on Tuesday, Thursday, and Saturday.